center-for-threat-informed-defense/sightings_ecosystem/docs/key-results.rst

 Technical Services or Information sectors.
 While we collected sightings from multiple platforms, the vast majority came from Windows environments.
-Similarly, while we collected sightings from multiple privilege levels, most of the data reflects low-privilege behavior (e.g. not admin).
+Similarly, while we collected sightings from multiple privilege levels, most of the data reflects low-privilege behavior (i.e., user-level).
 For future reports, we hope to have more sightings from other platforms and privilege levels.

 Top 15 Techniques